Effect-TS/effect/.changeset/kind-maps-eat.md

 add @effect/sql-drizzle integration package

-This package allows you to use the drizzle's query builders with `@effect/sql`.
+This package allows you to use drizzle's query builders with `@effect/sql`.

 ```ts